chrrel/yawsp/README.md

 * Replace embedded YouTube videos with youtube-nocookie.com embedds.

 ### Security through Obscurity
-* Remove Wordpress version information from ...
-	* ... generator tag in HTML head.
-	* ... generator info in RSS feeds.
-	* ... script and stylesheet links (e.g. `abc.js?ver=1.0.1`).
+* Remove Wordpress version information from the generator tag in the HTML head, the generator info in RSS feeds and script and stylesheet links (e.g. `abc.js?ver=1.0.1`).
 * Remove links to the REST Api from HTML head and HTTP headers.
 * Remove shortlink from HTML head and HTTP headers.
 * Remove links to `wlwmanifest.xml` and `xmlrpc.php?rsd` from HTML head.